Nykatas/voice_hud/README.md

 # RedM Voice Hud  for YACA

-This is a modification of voice_hud made by Nykata.
+This is a modification of voice_hud made by Nykata (https://github.com/Nykatas/voice_hud/tree/main).
 It is rewritten to work with YACA Voice (https://yaca.systems/) All credits go to Nykata for the base script.

 Original Readme:
 A simple redm voice hud.
 I saw a lot of ppl who were looking for something like this so i'm just gonna share it.